octo-technology/OpenTezos/docs/baking/baking_explained.md

 Tezos also relies on **endorsers** who approve the newly created block in exchange for a reward.
 Then, each other member of the network will have to validate the block on its own version of the chain.

 Endorsing rights are set in the same way as baking rights.
-At every block height, 32 random rolls are selected, and their owners are supposed to endorse a block.
+At every block height, 32 random rolls are selected.
+Their owners are supposed to endorse a block.
 Endorsing serves as a vote on a block.

 Each endorser verifies the last block that was baked, say at the level `n`, and emits an endorsement operation.
 The endorsement operations are then baked in block `n+1`.
 Once block `n+1` is baked, no other endorsement for block `n` will be considered valid.